opposablebrain/remarkableOCRsync/README.md

 # Usage
 From the repo folder, update the notebook list per the above instructions and try running `./rmocrsync.sh` It _should_ work out of the box.

 If it completes successfully, take a look in the `notebooks` folder.
+You should have a PDF of your notebook, a folder of OCR text files (one file per page), and an annotated PDF that embeds the text in each page.